Average Hotel Cost Per Night in Atlantic City New Jersey (2026) | Price Guide

 Midrange Atlantic City hotels strike a clear balance between comfort and cost, averaging about $177 per night while offering options that fit varied priorities.

-Book where data and values align.
+Book where the data and your priorities align.

 Luxury Value Options